the everywhere project brand system

 social media

 The new system also incorporates pattern backgrounds with faint, repeated icons for visual texture, replacing the heavier, more illustrative backgrounds of the original.
-Photography is integrated in a structured way, balancing community-focused imagery with bold, educational graphics.
-Overall, the redesign strengthens brand recognition, improves readability, and allows for easy replication across future campaigns.

 before rebrand